-- 4.9.2.2 All passwords should be reasonably complex and difficult for unauthorised people to guess.
+- 5.9.2.2 All passwords should be reasonably complex and difficult for unauthorised people to guess.
 Staff should choose passwords that are at least eight characters long and contain a combination of upper and lower-case letters, numbers, punctuation marks and other special characters.
 These requirements will be enforced with software when possible, but are subject to systems limitations and, in these circumstances password complexity rules should be followed as far as possible.
 Some of our systems, such as Omniledger, will block users after a certain number of failed password attempts.
-Users must email Omniledger requesting to be unblocked and then follow any instructions received. - 4.9.2.3 In addition to meeting the above requirements, staff must also use common sense when choosing passwords.
+Users must email Omniledger requesting to be unblocked and then follow any instructions received. - 5.9.2.3 In addition to meeting the above requirements, staff must also use common sense when choosing passwords.
 Basic combinations that are easy to crack must be avoided.
 For instance, choices like "password," "password1" and "Pa\$\$w0rd" are equally bad from a security perspective.
 Also, avoid using names of memorable places such as, for example, a holiday destination, as these are very likely to be known to other staff.
-Also, it is not acceptable to update a password simply be changing a number at the end e.g. Edinburgh326 to Edinburgh880 and similar. - 4.9.2.4 A password should be unique, with meaning only to the employee who chooses it.
+Also, it is not acceptable to update a password simply be changing a number at the end e.g. Edinburgh326 to Edinburgh880 and similar. - 5.9.2.4 A password should be unique, with meaning only to the employee who chooses it.
 That means dictionary words, common phrases and even names should be avoided.
 One recommended method to choosing a strong password that is still easy to remember: Pick a phrase, take its initials and replace some of those letters with numbers and other characters and mix up the capitalization.
-For example, the phrase "This may be one way to remember" can become "TmB1WTr!" - 4.9.2.5 Staff must choose individual unique passwords for all of their company accounts, and may not use a password that they are already using for a personal account.
-All passwords must be changed at least every six months.
-This requirement will be enforced using software when possible.
+For example, the phrase "This may be one way to remember" can become "TmB1WTr!" - 5.9.2.5 Staff must choose individual unique passwords for all of their company accounts, and may not use a password that they are already using for a personal account.
+All passwords must be changed at least every 6 weeks This requirement will be enforced using software when possible.
+If the security of a password is in doubt, for example, if it appears that an unauthorised person has logged into an account or other resource, the password must be changed immediately.
 If the security of a password is in doubt, for example, if it appears that an unauthorised person has logged into an account or other resource, the password must be changed immediately.
 If the security of a password is in doubt, for example, if it appears that an unauthorised person has logged into an account or other resource, the password must be changed immediately.

-4.9.3 Mobile devices
+5.9.3 Mobile devices

-4.9.3.1 Mobile phones, tablets and laptops must be protected by a password or PIN configured so as to be required at power on and screens set to auto-lock when idle for a short period of time.
+5.9.3.1 Mobile phones, tablets and laptops must be protected by a password or PIN configured so as to be required at power on and screens set to auto-lock when idle for a short period of time.
 Devices must not be used until these protections have been activated either by the user or by Omniledger.
 Staff must not alter these settings or attempt to disable them.

-4.9.4 Protecting Passwords
+5.9.4 Protecting Passwords

-4.9.4.1Staff must:
+5.9.4.1 Staff must: